efkas18/simulations-ml-dl/The Oxford-IIIT Pet/readme.txt

 This is a Convolution Neural Network model for experiment into the 'The Oxford-IIIT Pet Dataset' case study.
 The purpose of model is to evaluate if an image represents a cat or dog by binary classification (cnn_binary.py).
-If chosen the case of categorization of animal by breed_id, then categorical classification must be executed (cnn_categorical.py).

 License